 You want to rent a helicopter to take your daughter and her friends to their prom, but can the pilot land in your front yard to do so?
 This is a pretty common question but the answer can vary quite a bit!

-Generally, helicopters can land anywhere they can safely fit.
-However, local & regional regulations can prevent a helicopter from landing at a pilot’s desired location.
+In general, helicopters can land anywhere they can safely fit.
+However, local & regional aviation regulations can prevent a helicopter from landing at a pilot’s desired location, especially in urban areas.
 In an emergency, a helicopter is allowed to land anywhere to ensure the safety of its occupants.

 Police & EMS helicopters will have much greater tolerance on where they can land but now we know that helicopters can generally land anywhere, let’s look at what this really means for Joe Public and what things are likely to prevent the girls from going to prom from your front yard.